Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

-We will now consider two important cases of such 2D drums.
-We first consider a ``checkerboard'' drum (see panel B in Fig.~\ref{2dDrums}) which represents the closest packing of parallel wires (indicated by dotted lines in panel B of Fig.~\ref{2dDrums}) in their reference state such that all the wires can fluctuate simultaneously.
-Comparing the representative Fock state of this drum shown in Fig.~\ref{2dDrums} (panel B) to the inert state with the maximum density of up-spins (bosons) that equals $n=1/2$ (Fig.~\ref{inert}, left panel), we see that the former may be obtained from the latter by removing the up-spins (bosons) on alternate parallel wires from the inert state.
+We first consider a ``checkerboard'' drum (see panel B in Fig.~\ref{2dDrums}) which represents the closest packing of parallel wires (indicated by dotted lines in panel B of Fig.~\ref{2dDrums}) in their reference state such that all the wires can fluctuate simultaneously to access all their states.
+Comparing the representative Fock state of this drum shown in Fig.~\ref{2dDrums} (panel B) to the inert state with the maximum density of up-spins (bosons) that equals $n=1/2$ (Fig.~\ref{inert}), we see that the former may be obtained from the latter by removing the up-spins (bosons) on alternate parallel wires from the inert state.
 This fixes the density of up-spins (bosons) to be $n=(1/2) \times (1/2)=1/4$ for the checkerboard drum.
-Since this drum only has vertex-sharing plaquettes, following Sec.~\ref{wiresdecom} all the Fock states of this drum can be generated (in fact, overcounted) by considering simultaneous fluctuations of wires along either of the diagonal directions of the square lattice with mutual separation of $2\sqrt{2}$ and also their shifted counterparts with a shift of $\sqrt{2}$ perpendicular to the direction of the wires.
+All the Fock states of this drum can be generated (in fact, overcounted) by considering simultaneous fluctuations of wires along either of the diagonal directions of the square lattice with mutual separation of $2\sqrt{2}$ and also their shifted counterparts with a shift of $\sqrt{2}$ perpendicular to the direction of the wires.
 This immediately establishes that

 where $\mathcal{N}_\mathrm{HSD,ch}$ equals the number of Fock states for this drum when $L \gg 1$.
 Thus, we get that

 for the 2D checkerboard drum that accomodates the maximum density of simultaneously fluctuating parallel wires, resulting in a density of up-spins (bosons) that we denote as $n_{\mathrm{ch}}=1/4$ henceforth.